ycoady/UVic-Distributed-Systems/LAB3/README.md

 8. Using that IP address to get the lat long of the server

-9. Writing a curl command to send slicename, private_ip, public_ip, hostname, lat, long to the lively server Rick will set up
+9. Writing a [curl] (http://curl.haxx.se/docs/manpage.html) command to send slicename, private_ip, public_ip, hostname, lat, long to the Lively server Rick will set up

-10. Writing a fabric command to do this in parallel on all the node
+10. Writing a Fabric command to do this in parallel on all the nodes